appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 -   **setSize** `(size: number, options?: Options) => void` can be used to set the `size` property
--   **setFrom** `(from: number, options?: Options) => void` can be used to set the `from` property, useful while implementing pagination
+-   **setFrom** `(from: number, options?: Options) => void` can be used to set the `from` property, which is useful while implementing pagination
 -   **setFuzziness** `(fuzziness: number | string, options?: Options) => void` can be used to set the `fuzziness` property
 -   **setIncludeFields** `(includeFields: Array<string>, options?: Options) => void`